Trivivium/devops-2k20/report/REPORT.md

 containerization and the technologies supporting that (i.e., the operating system).
 These has been omitted since they're a prerequisite of the entire application, but doesn't play a role in the functionality of the application.
-The use of containers does add some constraints on the architecture of the application with regards to scaling (e.g., horizontal scaling requires statelessness).

 ## Monitoring & Logging Strategies

 There is a large variety of ways to utilize both monitoring and logging.
-This section will focus on how we did this.
+This section will focus on how we did this, and for what reasons.

 ### Monitoring